bgamari/ghc-wiki-import/backpack.md

-This is the launch page for Backpack, actively maintained by Edward (as of Nov 2017).
+This is the launch page for Backpack, actively maintained by Edward (as of Jan 2019).